MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-date-ranges.md

 ms.devlang: al
 ms.search.keywords: dates, reporting, filter, calendar, shorthand, range ms.search.form: 9020, 9022, 9026, 9027, 9030, 9000, 9009, 9004, 9005, 9024, 9006, 9007, 9010, 9016, 9017
-ms.date: 10/27/2023
+ms.date: 11/13/202
 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ms.reviewer: bholtorf
 ---

-# Work with Calendar Dates and Times
+# Work with calendar dates and times

 You can enter dates and times in multiple ways. [!INCLUDE[prod_short](includes/prod_long.md)] includes powerful features that accelerate data entry, or help you write complex calendar expressions.
 There are various places throughout the application where you can enter dates and times in fields.
 For example, on a sales order, you can set the shipment date.
 When filtering lists or report data, you can enter dates and times to pinpoint only the data that you're interested in.